We use a system called askmyGP which is an easy and fast way to ask for any kind of help from the practice.

 - Available 24/7 and we respond during working hours Monday to Friday

-- We will usually get back to you within an hour (after 4pm it might be the next day)
+- We get back to you as soon as we can but please bear in mind we are not an emergency service and at busy times this will take longer (after 4pm it might be the next day)

 - You can request a particular doctor or nurse (so long as they’re working)